hapax/hapax.github.io/assets/reality.md

 ---

-I would like to thank the organizers of the Quantum Leaps Conference for inviting me to speak, all of you for listening, and the Coast Salish peoples---the Squamish,
+I would like to thank the organizers of the Quantum Leaps Conference for inviting me to speak, all of you in advance for listening, and the Coast Salish peoples---the Squamish,
 Musqueam and Tsleil-Waututh---on whose unceded and ancestral territory we are situated.